 Any ardent rock climber knows that ‘fight or flight’ feeling.
 The feeling that your feet and hand positions are all wrong and your next move needs to be perfect or you’re going to fall.

 With practice, though, this kind of problem solving and (literally) thinking on your feet becomes second nature.
-It’s bound to when you’re constantly having to rescue yourself from tricky situations.
+It’s bound to happen when you’re constantly having to rescue yourself from tricky situations.

-Through a bit of trial and error, you become more familiar with your body and what it’s capable of.
+Through a bit of trial and error, you will become more familiar with your body and what it’s capable of.
 And in some respects, you might surprise yourself.

-What’s more, your physique plays a key part in how you react to certain situations.
+Moreover, your physique plays a key part in how you react to certain situations.
 Check out this video from Howcast explaining how you can solve different climbing problems based on your body type.

 5. Provides a sense of community